wjakob/nanobind/README.md

 <img src="https://github.com/wjakob/nanobind/raw/master/docs/images/perf.svg" alt="Runtime performance benchmark" width="850"/>
 </p>

-This shows that the overhead of calling a _nanobind_ function is lower than that of an equivalent CPython function.
-The difference to _pybind11_ is _significant_: a ~**2× improvement** for simple functions, and **~8× improvement** when classes are being passed around.
-Complexities in _pybind11_ related to overload resolution, multiple inheritance, and holders are the main reasons for this difference (those features were either simplified or completely removed in _nanobind_).
+The overhead of a _nanobind_ function is lower than that of an equivalent pure CPython function (the functions do essentially nothing in this experiment, so this plot measures function call overheads).

+The difference to _pybind11_ is _significant_: a ~**2× improvement** for simple functions, and an **~8× improvement** when classes are being passed around.
+Complexities in _pybind11_ related to overload resolution, multiple inheritance, and holders are the main reasons for this difference.
+Those features were either simplified or completely removed in _nanobind_.

-## What are differences between _nanobind_ and _pybind11_?
+## What are technical differences between _nanobind_ and _pybind11_?

-The main difference is philosophical: _pybind11_ must deal with *all of C++* to bind complex legacy codebases, while _nanobind_ targets a smaller C++ subset.
-**The codebase has to adapt to the binding tool and not the other way around!**
-This change of perspective allows _nanobind_ to be simpler and faster.
+The main difference is actually more philosophical: _pybind11_ must deal with *all of C++* to bind complex legacy codebases, while _nanobind_ targets a smaller C++ subset. **The codebase has to adapt to the binding tool and not the other way around!** This change of perspective allows _nanobind_ to be simpler and faster.
 Pull requests with extensions and generalizations were welcomed in _pybind11_, but they will likely be rejected in this project.

 ### Removed features

-Support for multiple inheritance was a persistent source of complexity in _pybind11_, and it is one of the main casualties in creating _nanobind_.
+A number of _pybind11_ features are unavailable in _nanobind_.
 The list below uses the following symbols:

-- ⊘: This removal is a design choice.
+- ○: This removal is a design choice.
 Use _pybind11_ if you need this feature.
-- ⊛: This feature may be added at some point; help is welcomed.
+- ●: This feature will likely be added at some point; your help is welcomed.
-- ⊚: Unclear, to be discussed.
+- ◑: Unclear, to be discussed.

-The following _pybind11_ features are unavailable in _nanobind_:
+Removed features include:

+- ○ Multiple inheritance was a persistent source of complexity in _pybind11_, and it is one of the main casualties in creating _nanobind_.
+C++ classes involving multiple inheritance cannot be mapped onto an equivalent Python class hierarchy.
-- ⊘ _nanobind_ does not instantiate a _holder_ type internally, which has
-  implications on object ownership (though shared/unique pointers are still supported with some restrictions, see below).
+- ○ _nanobind_ instances co-locate instance data with a Python object instead of accessing it via a _holder_ type.
+This is a major difference compared to _pybind11_, which has implications on object ownership.
+Shared/unique pointers are still supported with some restrictions, see below for details.
-- ⊘ Binding does not support C++ classes with overloaded or deleted `operator new` / `operator delete`.
+- ○ Binding does not support C++ classes with overloaded or deleted `operator new` / `operator delete`.
-- ⊘ The ability to run several independent Python interpreters in the same process is unsupported.
+- ○ The ability to run several independent Python interpreters in the same process is unsupported.
 (This would require TLS lookups for _nanobind_ data structures, which is undesirable.)
-- ⊘ `kw_only` / `pos_only` argument annotations were removed.
+- ○ `kw_only` / `pos_only` argument annotations were removed.
-- ⊘ The `options` class for customizing docstring generation was removed.
+- ○ The `options` class for customizing docstring generation was removed.
-- ⊘ Workarounds for old/buggy/non-standard-compliant compilers are gone and
+- ○ Workarounds for old/buggy/non-standard-compliant compilers are gone and
   will not be reintroduced.
-- ⊛ Module-local type or exception declarations are currently unsupported.
+- ○ Module-local types and exceptions are unsupported.
+- ○ Custom metaclasses are unsupported.
-- ⊛ Many STL type caster have not yet been ported.
+- ● Many STL type caster have not yet been ported.
-- ⊚ PyPy support is gone.
+- ● PyPy support is gone.
 (PyPy requires many workaround in _pybind11_ that complicate the its internals.
 Making PyPy interoperate with _nanobind_ will likely require changes to the PyPy CPython emulation layer.)
-- ⊚ Eigen and NumPy integration have been removed.
+- ◑ Eigen and NumPy integration have been removed.
-- ⊚ Buffer protocol functionality was removed.
+- ◑ Buffer protocol functionality was removed.
-- ⊚ Nested exceptions are not supported.
+- ◑ Nested exceptions are not supported.
-- ⊚ Features to facilitate pickling and unpickling were removed.
+- ◑ Features to facilitate pickling and unpickling were removed.
-- ⊚ Custom metaclasses are unsupported.
-- ⊚ Support for embedding the interpreter and evaluating Python code strings was removed.
+- ◑ Support for embedding the interpreter and evaluating Python code strings was removed.

 ### Removed features

-Bullet points marked with ⊛ or ⊚ may be reintroduced eventually, but this will need to be done in a careful opt-in manner that does not affect code complexity, binary size, and compilation/runtime performance of basic bindings that don't depend on these features.
+Bullet points marked with ● or ◑ may be reintroduced eventually, but this will need to be done in a careful opt-in manner that does not affect code complexity, binary size, and compilation/runtime performance of basic bindings that don't depend on these features.